kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Short Echo Tag

-Short echo tag MAY be used inside PHP/HTML files.
+Short echo tag MAY be used inside PHP/HTML files and SHOULD be used over `<?php echo` inside PHP/HTML files when possible.

 #### ~ Acceptable